terrapastel/LESforWindows/README.md

 * Go to the folder of the repository `cd LESforWindows`

-* Run the AutoHotKey compiler `C:\Program Files\AutoHotkey\Compiler\Ahk2Exe.exe /in LiveEnhancementSuite.ahk /out "Live Enhancement Suite.exe"`
+* Run the AutoHotKey compiler `"C:\Program Files\AutoHotkey\Compiler\Ahk2Exe.exe" /in LiveEnhancementSuite.ahk /out "Live Enhancement Suite.exe"`

   ***Sidenote: If you are trying to debug the LiveEnhancementSuite script, you may run it as a normal AutoHotKey script, building is generally reserved for releases***

 ## Anything else?

-**LESforMacOS and HSModule are released under the MIT License**
+**LESforWindows is released under the MIT License**

 Copyright © 2019-2020 [Dylan Tallchief](https://twitter.com/dylantallchief) and [Inverted Silence](https://twitter.com/invertedsilence)